OPS-E2E-PPE/VBA-Docs/api/Outlook.ReportItem.BeforeAttachmentRead.md

 ---
-title: ReportItem.BeforeAttachmentRead Event (Outlook) ms.prod: outlook
+title: ReportItem.BeforeAttachmentRead event (Outlook)
 api_name:
 - Outlook.ReportItem.BeforeAttachmentRead
 ms.assetid: 65377c41-b51a-779c-9892-a61cc6e9b9da
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# ReportItem.BeforeAttachmentRead Event (Outlook)
+# ReportItem.BeforeAttachmentRead event (Outlook)

 Occurs before an attachment associated with an instance of the parent object is read from the file system, an attachment stream, or an **[Attachment](Outlook.Attachment.md)** object.

 ## Syntax

 _expression_. `BeforeAttachmentRead`( `_Attachment_` , `_Cancel_` )

-_expression_ A variable that represents a [ReportItem](./Outlook.ReportItem.md) object.
+_expression_ A variable that represents a [ReportItem](Outlook.ReportItem.md) object.

 ## Parameters